containers/buildah/docs/buildah-config.1.md

 Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

+**--healthcheck-start-interval** *interval*

+Specify the time between health checks during the start period.

+Note: this setting is not present in the OCIv1 image format, so it is discarded when writing images using OCIv1 formats.

 **--healthcheck-start-period** *interval*

 Specify how much time can elapse after a container has started before a failure